bluebear2015/fs-journal/notes/06-mvc.md

  always link up your controller in the APP anytime the coonsole says reserved word that mean we are putting a word thats reserved for a different function look up asyc and

+ ------------------Tueday weeek4---------------------------------

+ sandbox.codeworksacademy.com
+ jwt.io will give you your access token use mvc-auth for new template today when you enter the templat your gong to use the key provided by sandbox after putting in our key we can remove the card auth template we can use <a href="#about" class= "link"> direct to a differnet page we now have a ENV.js is a new file in the new template the ENV file is where we go to load up the enviorment for the application this is where wer put our 3 keys from the sandbox we also need to past the sandbox.com url in the base URL spot if done right our envirmoent card should be all plugged in on the page we then can login in the promt when page loads the beaer token is the user id after all this we can delete our template for the auth controller users are now full object not just a string or a name ROUTER inside of this we hace a path path is the direction you want to dirct the page we also use route to essenctially catch the path direction and ('_') probably swith to bcw serve insted of live biulding out craistlist
+1. putting a page
+use the Href#/cars
+now cars controller setup
+export class controller{
+    constructor(){
+        always console.log ('')

+    }
+}
+ next we are going to register the car controller in the router if done right our console log should come up the router initialises the controller but for the specific page so if you go to the about page our console log should not come in next we need to make our car service  with our class cars and an export const carservice class carsService{
+async getCarsFromApi(){
+const res = await api.get('api/cars')

+}
+ }
+then import the carsService to the cars controller

+in side our our car controller we can make our asynce GetjobsFromApi(
+    try{ awit.jobservice
+        catch
+    }
+)

+now we can go back to the cars service to get the data we use .map but you always need something to  map over so we make our modal this the this.data control to intelesence move to make changes to matching objects on a line for quick name changes res.data.map(j => new jobs(c)) make a function so while the page is loading we log something to the page we can se html in the constructor to show something while its being fetched static jobform(){
+paste modal or template
+}
+inside the cars controller you can ust setHtml(modal-guts, jobform()) inside of our button we can use data-bs-toggle= 'modal' data-bs-target='#modal" the target need to alwat match the id of what we are targetting we can also put a buttn inside of a setHTML(buttonId',"") to load with the hidden button inside the home controller if(appState.accoutn){
+    setHtml(id name) to have to app listen to when someone is logged in to load our state anttime you use async you always need a try{
+    } catch (error){pop.error(error)}
+}
+widow.event.preventDefault() to prevent from refreshing the screen when a user action takes place const formdata =window.event.target const formdata = new formdata to start our save form data function log(to see the saved data) the we need to cal on the service with an awiat carService. next we need to make a new car formdata function in the service async createjob(formdata) now we need to send the formData to the server cost respose = awiat api.post('api/cars', formData) the service is what should be talking to the server if the save was successful we should be able to log and see our formdata it does depend on the api you are using how it will proccess that info now if we can see the logges data we save it by const newcar = new Car(res.data) then we need to push it to the appstate

+delete button on our modal form onClick = app.carsController.delete job('dealetJob')

+ asyc deleteJo(id)
+ try{

+ }catch(error)
+ pop.error(error)

+ connect this to the car service

+ create a new async method
+ async always id followed by awiat we can check our car deletion in the dev tools network tab get rewuest is a read request a post requste is a create put request is a update delete is delete